-The graph below shows the total numbers of posts done in the last 28 days in your Facebook group along with the total comments and reactions received on them and % increase or decrease.
+The engagement graph you see in Facebook insights shows the total number of posts done in the last 28 days in your Facebook group along with the total comments and reactions received on them and % increase or decrease.

 You can change the time period by clicking on the drop down and choose any from the last 7 days, 28 days, 60 days, or even a custom time period.

-As you scroll down, you’ll see the popular days and time graph.
+Next, you’ll see the popular days and time graphs.
 Seeing this, you can tell the days and approximate time when your members are most active in your group.

 When you scroll down further, you’ll see the top posts in the selected time period.
 Top posts are the ones that get the maximum reach and engagement (comments and reactions) in your Facebook group.